Tuttle Creek Lake

 Tuttle Creek Lake is a reservoir on the Big Blue River 5 mi north of Manhattan, in the Flint Hills region of northeast Kansas.
 It was built and is operated by the Army Corps of Engineers for the primary purpose of flood control.
 Secondary functions of the project include release of water stores to maintain barge traffic on the Mississippi River during seasons of drought, maintenance of a multi-use conservation pool for fish and wildlife enhancement and recreation (fishing, hunting, and boating), and release of sufficient water in droughts to maintain water quality for downstream communities.

 The base of the dam is bordered by Tuttle Creek State Park, which features 1200 acre of recreational areas, including nature trails, camping sites, cabins, and an artificial beach.
 The state park also hosted the Country Stampede music festival every summer from 1996 to 2018, and the Rock The Plains music festival starting in 2025.

 Geography

-Excluding the 8.5 mi of narrow valley below the dam, the project manages the drainage of the entire watershed of the Big Blue River, an area of 9,628 sqmi that ranges from just north of Manhattan to the Platte River.
+Excluding the 8.5 mi of narrow valley below the dam, the project manages the drainage of the entire watershed of the Big Blue River, an area of 9,628 mi2 that ranges from just north of Manhattan to the Platte River.